emilyvertosick/Statistics-Course/docs/01-week1.md

   mutate(a = 2)
 ```

 You can also replace one variable with the value of another variable.
-The code below means "replace the variable `a` with whatever the value of `p1` is in each observation."
+The code below means "replace the variable "a" with whatever the value of "p1" is in each observation."

 ```r